Sonjorg/PSscripts/README.md

 Easy ways to find files you cant find.
 ### shutDownPcLater.ps1
 If you're in the middle of a long upload, this script shuts down after a desired time.
 Creates a nice log file of when it shut down.
+### Active Directory and group policy
+Unpefect scripts that are a good start for setting up active directory, some group policy settings and creating new users.
+Everything is written in norwegian.